sematext/docs/docs/integration/jenkins.md

 #### Actions to take

-- Review Jenkins logs and server configurations to identify the cause of the HTTP 500 errors.
+- Review Jenkins logs and server configurations to find the cause of the HTTP 500 errors.
 This may involve checking for misconfigurations, software bugs, or issues with dependencies
 - If recent changes were made to Jenkins or its dependencies, consider rolling back those changes to restore stability